Euiseon-Lee/Euiseon-Lee/README.md

   <br />
   <p>
     <h3> 💬 About Me </h3>
-    <h5>I mainly focus on backend development, and my ultimate goal is to become a developer who leads system architecture with a deep understanding of technology, underpinned by a solid foundation in computer science.</h5>
+    <h5>I mainly focus on backend development, with a strong emphasis on creating efficient, scalable systems.</h5>
+    <h5>My ultimate goal is to lead system architecture, combining a deep understanding of technology with a solid foundation in computer science</h5>
-    <h5>I am driven by a passion for designing efficient, scalable systems and continuously improving my knowledge to deliver high-quality solutions.</h5>
+    <h5>I am passionate about continuously improving my skills and knowledge to deliver high-quality solutions.</h5>
   </p>

   <br />